jumanjihouse/wormhole/README.md

 ## User instructions

-New containers now begin life with a git-suitable [`~/.bashrc`](https://github.com/ISEexchange/docker-devenv/blob/master/.bashrc).
+New containers begin life with a git-suitable [`~/.bashrc`](https://github.com/ISEexchange/docker-devenv/blob/master/.bashrc).
 This is only the initial bashrc; you can modify it at any time.